ADD CONDITION

 Drug Overview

-You may find this medication helpful for the temporary relief of minor aches and pains in your muscles and joints.
-It is commonly used for conditions such as simple backache, arthritis, strains, bruises, and sprains.
-This drug works by providing both cooling and warming sensations to help alleviate discomfort.
+This medication is designed to provide temporary relief from minor aches and pains in muscles and joints.
+It can help with discomfort associated with conditions like simple backache, arthritis, strains, bruises, and sprains.
+You may find that it offers both cooling and warming sensations to help alleviate pain.

 Uses